neslihanaydin/RulesEngineMqtt/README.md

-# Winter Supplement Rules Engine

-## Notice

-This project is currently under development for new features.
-The README will be updated accordingly.
-Please refer to the [open issue](https://github.com/neslihanaydin/RulesEngineMqtt/issues/2) for details on the ongoing development related to this feature.

----
+# MQTT-Integrated Rule Processing System

-Winter Supplement is an additional benefit provided to recipients of certain assistance programs to help cover extra expenses during the winter holiday season.
-This application determines the eligibility of clients for the Winter Supplement and calculates the eligible amount based on business rules.
+Supplement system is an additional benefit provided to recipients of certain assistance programs to help cover extra expenses during the holiday seasons.
+This application determines the eligibility of clients for the Winter Supplement or Summer Supplement and calculates the eligible amount based on business rules.

-This repository contains a rules engine integrated with MQTT to process eligibility inputs for winter supplement eligibility.
+This repository contains a rules engine integrated with MQTT to process eligibility inputs for seasonal supplement eligibility.
 It connects to an MQTT broker, listens for messages on a specified topic, processes those messages using business rules, and then publishes the output to a designated output topic.

 ### Table below is the rule that is used to calculate the Winter Supplement: